-Root squash functionality is managed by two configuration parameters, root\squash and nosquash\nids.
+Root squash functionality is managed by two configuration parameters, rootsquash and nosquash_nid.

-- The root\squash parameter specifies the UID and GID with which the root user accesses the Lustre file system. - The nosquash\nids parameter specifies the set of clients to which root squash does not apply.
-LNET NID range syntax is used for this parameter (see the NID range syntax rules described in Enabling and Tuning Root Squash).
+- The rootsquash parameter specifies the UID and GID with which the root user accesses the Lustre file system. - The nosquash_nid parameter specifies a single NID to which root squash does not apply.
 For example: